 Meh Mudda Deh Sea

-Meh Mudda Deh Sea, or the standard English translation My Mother the Sea, was a collaborative interdisciplinary performance piece meant to explore our relationships with each other, and the waters that surround us.
-The event will take place at the cove next to Socrates Sculpture Park and was in collaboration with Kin to The Cove.
+Meh Mudda Deh Sea, or the standard English translation My Mother the Sea, was a collaborative interdisciplinary performance piece meant to explore our relationships with those who have passed.
+This was done as a celebration of their lives, in particular Bisram's mother, the event was formatted to be a party with a show and tell element.
+Bisram's mother hated crying but loved to celebrate life every chance she had this is why this format was used.
+Through executing this format Bisram aims to change the narrative of grief.
+The event took place at the cove next to Socrates Sculpture Park and was in collaboration with Kin to The Cove.

-The day began with a beach cleanup at 1, then we moved on to two vocal performances (1:30-2:00) by Christian Mclean and Rebel Ali, followed by a letter writing session (2:35-:2:45) meant to explore our relationships with those around us.
+The day began with a beach cleanup at 1, then we moved on to two vocal performances (1:30-2:00) by Christian Mclean and Rebel Ali, followed by a letter writing session (2:35-:2:45) meant to explore the interconnectivity with water and those who have passed.
 This was done as a form of mindfulness to take in everything we felt for those around us and pay tribute to those bonds.

-Then we had a dance performance (2:25-2:2:30) by Alyssa Arguelles, Danielle Akojenu, and Lexie Aponte who I have danced with for about 4 years.
-Followed by another vocal performance (2:50-3:00) by Jenna Belabed.
-Followed by a solo by myself which pays tribute to the domestic abuse my mother endured when she was alive.
-The event ended with a poem (3:05-3:15) written by me to honor both the waters and my mother.
+The latter section was comprised of a dance performance (2:25-2:2:30) by Shakun Devi Dance.
+Followed by another vocal performance (2:50-3:00) by Jenna Belabed, then Bisram performed a tribute to the domestic abuse their mother endured when she was alive.
+The event ended with a poem (3:05-3:15) written by Bisram to honor both the waters and my mother.

 – Chris Bisram